-Our enhanced supported living services support people living with a mental health diagnosis, learning disability or autism.
+Our enhanced supported living services provide accommodation and 24/7 support for people living with a mental health diagnosis, learning disability or autism.
 Our aim is to work collaboratively to ensure we provide support packages which incorporate the individual’s needs, whilst our focus is on enabling people to achieve their goals and to become more independent.

 Submit a referral using the form below.
 To help us process a referral as quickly as possible ensure you have the documents listed in the “What we need from you” section.
 The team will request these once your initial enquiry has been processed.

 Our clinical team will review the submitted documents.
 We may ask you for more detail to ensure we are the best next step for the individual in your care.

 If we agree that enhanced supported living is the best next step, a detailed free assessment process follows.
 All people who form the individuals support network; health and social work professionals, care coordinators and family will be asked to attend along with the referred individual.

 The pre-tenancy assessment is led by an experienced mental health professional – either a Registered Occupational Therapist or a Registered Nurse to identify the needs, wants and goals of the individual.

 An assessment report is shared with the referrer, which contains a thorough care and risk management plan.
 If enhanced supported living is the best next step, together we will devise a transition of care schedule.